Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 4. Saints Row

 After a change in franchise ownership, and years of discussions and rumors, a Saints Row movie was officially revived in 2019.
 In May 2019, it was also announced that F. Gary Gray of The Fate of the Furious would be helming the project, with “Lifelong Gamer” writer Greg Russo penning the script.
-Russo, incidentally, is also working on movie reboots of Mortal Kombat and Resident Evil.
+Russo, incidentally, the writer behind the 2021 film reboot of Mortal Kombat, which received mixed reviews.

 Why?
-Because any video game movie based on the Saints Row games would be a constant question of, which audience to cater to?
-As in, just how should the overall tone be?
+Because I believe any video game movie based on the Saints Row games would be dragged down by the challenges of, which audience to cater to?
+Just how should the overall tone be?

 Should they be action-packed and intense?
 Which would then upset gamers who love the series for its over-the-top comedy.
 Or should they be raw, absurd, and outrageous as the games were?
 Which would then bewilder, or worse, offend non-players.

 Quite frankly, I think a Saints Row movie would only polarize audiences, no matter the skill of the producers.
-This, incidentally, one of the consistent reasons why video game movies receive mixed or bad reviews.
+This has long been one of the consistent reasons why video game movies often receive mixed or bad reviews.

 Besides, even if you’re a hardcore gamer, do you really want to see a guy with a snazzy coiffure gun down a hundred assailants, then survive a 30-floor jump, then transform into a god?
 No. No way.
 Unless you’re playing that guy in a video game.